Preparing your farm for drought

-The department has developed a number of information tools to assist in business management and farm planning.
+Agriculture Victoria has developed a number of information tools to assist in business management and farm planning.
 The increased likelihood of drought is also calling for improved skills and capabilities in how farmers manage business risk and plan for the longer term.

 Courses in farm business risk management skills are available.
 They have been designed by industry experts to ensure relevance and demonstrate value to the sector.